rikard-sics/cypress-groupcomm/README.md

     - Specify the flag --with-mysql to also perform install and setup of MySQL server

 - build-group-apps.sh
-    - Builds DHT-enabled standalone Jar files for the Group Applications
+    - Builds standalone Jar files for the Group Applications

 - build-edhoc-apps.sh
-    - Builds DHT-enabled standalone Jar files for the EDHOC Applications
+    - Builds standalone Jar files for the EDHOC Applications

 - build-for-docker.sh
     - Prepares Docker Dockerfiles and Contexts for the Group & EDHOC Applications